hashkat/hashkat/docs/keywords.md

 The command to copy and paste a file to a different location on your computer through the terminal.
 You must include where the file is located and where you would like it scopy to be placed in the command.
 An example of copying a file would be `cp ~/hashkat/randomfile ~/hashkat/tutorials/`.
 This command would result in the randomfile being copied and pasted into the 'tutorials' directory from its parent directory 'hashkat'.
 Typing in `cp -r` is used instead of `cp` for copying and pasting directories.

 ####cummulative rate function (**R**)
+The sum of the agent add rate, tweet rate, follow rate, and retweet rate.

 ##D

 ####DATA_vs_TIME
+A file that contains the length of simulated time (in simulated minutes), the number of agents, follows, tweets, retweets, and unfollows, the cumulative rate function, and the length of real time (in seconds) that has occurred in the system at various points in the simulation.

 ####degree
 The number of connections an agent has.
 An agent with a degree of 300 is connected to 300 other agents.

 ####degree distribution
+The arrangement of the number of connections that every agent has within the simulation.

 ####degree_distribution_by_follow_model
 **(type: boolean)** If set to true, the degree distribution by follow model will be outputted to “dd by follow model.dat".